Poison-Cluster/poison-cluster/README.md

 #### 3. **Modeling**
 Main class and method definitions are located here.
 Poisoning the KMeans clustering model also takes place here.
 #### 4. **Evaluation & Comparison**
 Different evaluation scores are calculated for each model.
 These scores along with visualizations in the two-dimensional Principal Component space are used to compare the effects of the attacks.
+Advantages and limitations of the attacks are also included in this section.